 Sometimes these empathetic feelings can really affect you, and that’s ok.

 Sometimes there are toxic people that are hard to escape from.
-(And if you do think you’re in a toxic or even abusive relationship, there are resources to help, like this website)

 Therapy or counselling is an excellent way to deal with your emotions.
 Whether you feel anxious, overwhelmed, or just need advice on how to deal with different people and situations in your life!